Euler State Networks: Non-dissipative Reservoir Computing: Mathematical Analysis

 \begin{proof} Computing an expression for the Jacobian in eq.~\ref{eq.Jacobian} around the origin and in the absence of external input, we find that:

-We can notice that each eigenvalue of the sum of matrices in the right-hand side of eq.~\ref{eq.J00} is given by an eigenvalue of $\I (1-\varepsilon\gamma)$ added to an eigenvalue of $\varepsilon \Wh$, i.e.:
+We can notice that each eigenvalue of the sum of matrices in the right-hand side of eq.~\ref{eq.J00} is given by an eigenvalue of $\I (1-\varepsilon\gamma)$ added to an eigenvalue of $\varepsilon \Wh$ (in facts, the two matrices commute).
+Thereby, we have:

-The result then follows straightforwardly by recalling that $\varepsilon$ and $\gamma$ are both small positive values, hence the expression in the right-hand side of eq.~\ref{eq.lambdai} is dominated by $1$. \end{proof} \end{proposition}